 Nathan Vanderfort’s great site of PhD career profiles.
 Features a wide variety of disciplines and jobs.
 Nice complement to the Q & As.

 Beyond the Professoriate, the annual online conference for PhDs in career transition.
 Brought to you by yours truly and Maren Wood, PhD.
 See also the website blog for good info and stories.
-3rd Annual Beyond the Professoriate takes place 7 and 14 May 2016.
+4th Annual Beyond the Professoriate took place 6 and 13 May 2017.

 Rock You Research podcast, hosted by Chris Jones, PhD candidate.